nomozovasror/nomozovasror/README.md

+Welcome to My GitHub Profile 👋
+Hi there!
+I'm Nomozov Asror, an aspiring developer passionate about Python development and exploring creative software solutions.
+My repositories reflect my journey through programming, experimenting with tools, and building applications for various purposes.

+🛠️ Projects & Repositories
+Panorama: A visual collection of panoramas and images showcasing my experiments with photography and file organization.
+Goodreads: A Python-based project for managing and organizing book-related data.
+🌱 Current Focus
+Improving my Python and Django skills.
+Learning modern development tools and methodologies.
+Building small projects to solidify my programming knowledge.
+📫 Get in Touch
+Email: [your-email@example.com] (replace with actual contact)
+LinkedIn: Your LinkedIn (optional)
+Always open to collaboration and learning opportunities!
+⚡ Fun Fact
+Coding isn't just a skill—it's how I solve puzzles and bring ideas to life!
 <h3 align="center">Hi there!
 I'm Nomozov Asror, an aspiring developer passionate about Python development and exploring creative software solutions.
 My repositories reflect my journey through programming, experimenting with tools, and building applications for various purposes.</h3>

 <h3 align="left">Connect with me:</h3>